neburnodrog/ASTEROiDES/README.md

 # ASTEROiDES

-the game of asteroids with p5js
+- My personal version of the game of asteroids using the p5.js library.
+- Bundled with Webpack

 ## Controls:
 - AWDS + G for shooting.